 |

-Cavers have known for a long time that tightly woven static ropes last longer when subjected to abrasion and rubbing.
-We carefully craft our ropes for a firm hand, but with enough softness to knot and handle well.
-Imlay Ropes may feel a little stiff when brand new, but they quickly break-in to a workable medium hand.
+Cavers have long known tightly woven static rope lasts longer when subjected to abrasion and rubbing.
+We carefully craft our rappeling rope for a firm hand, but with enough softness to knot and handle well.
+Imlay canyoneering rope may feel a little stiff when brand new, but it breaks in quickly to develop a workable, medium hand.

 |